-20. IWK 201/4 Raw Materials and Coatings Chemistry Course Prerequisites: s IWK 101/4
+20. IWK 201/4 Raw Materials and Coatings Chemistry

 This course teaches the students on various material components that are required to prepare coating products such as paints, adhesives and printing inks.
 Specific raw materials used for each component are identified.
 The preparation, properties and functions of the raw materials are systematically discussed.
 The chemistry of coatings is also covered in this course in order to enhance the scientific knowledge in coatings.